-No matter how expensive the charcoal grill is, it still needs care and cleaning.
+No matter how expensive the Heavy Duty Charcoal Grill is, it still needs care and cleaning.
 In most modern grills, the inner surface of the roaster and the lid are covered with heat-resistant porcelain enamel or ceramics.
 It is not difficult to take care of such a coating if you do it regularly.
 All you have to do is wipe the cold grill with a damp cloth after each cooking.
 Detergents are completely optional.

 Always clean the grilles

 Both the charcoal and the food grilles require more attention, as they accumulate fat, to which everything sticks.
 It is the fat that is to blame for the appearance of extraneous unpleasant tastes and odors.
 You can and should use a spatula and a metal brush for cleaning – the coating of the grilles is resistant to any abrasive influences.
 Once a season, the grates can be completely cleaned using special strong alkaline or enzymatic agents, which remove any burnt or dried organisms.
 Such agents do not leave any foreign smells.